dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 Your power now grows rapidly whenever you engage in combat.
 The harder you push your limits, the faster your fighting capabilities develop in both potency and mastery.
 In battle, connections form in your mind more quickly.
 Techniques you have just learned, even unfamiliar ones, swiftly become second nature.
 As you seek ways to counter your opponent, new uses for your existing power will emerge, with inspiration and epiphanies rushing into your mind.
 With this power, a friendly sparring session can be more effective than a week of regular training.
 A life-or-death struggle, where death is almost certain, would enhance both the potency and mastery of your power, as well as your battle IQ, equivalent to a year of intense training.

+UPGRADE
+**Perfected In The Fires of War**
+Cost: 15 SP
+Required:Forged In The Trials of Combat

+You embody the phrase "What doesn't kill you makes you stronger."
+Your power grows exponentially with each combat encounter.

+You possess a godly battle IQ, allowing you to instantly analyze the entire battlefield, identifying points of interest, useful items, and the strengths and weaknesses of your opponent.
+This advanced analytical ability enables you to devise effective tactics and strategies, no matter how unconventional they may be.
+The trials of battle also enhance your own powers and skills.
+With each use, your abilities develop beyond their original conception.
+You can adapt or create new techniques on the fly, making them as familiar to you as if you had practiced them your entire life.
+Additionally, the same technique will rarely work against you twice.
+Given the means, you can also copy your opponent's powers or techniques by creating your own version that is functionally identical.
+Even outside of combat, your creativity regarding all things related to battle is massively increased, allowing you to find new uses for your powers and combine them into lethal mixtures.
+Sparring is now more effective for you than months of training, and life-or-death struggles, where one wrong move could lead to death, enhance your power equivalent to years or even decades of training depending on how long the battle lasted.

 **Monster of Desire**
 Cost: 10 SP